KodeKingz/Mem-Kodekingz/README.md

 # MEMORY GAME PROJECT

 # What is a Memory Game
-* This is a simple yet fun mini game designed to exercise a users memory, utilizing different colors to trick the users mind
+* This is a simple yet fun mini game designed to exercise a users memory, utilizing different colors when cards flip to trick the users mind

 # The Challenge